Stock market predictions are everywhere—and can be pretty confusing. Tyler Dolan, CFP®, shows Grownups how to make sense of investment info overload.

 None of ’em.
 Don’t read too far into them.
 Take ’em with a grain of salt (and while we’re at it, add a lime wedge, too).
 Of course there’s a lot of thought and research that goes into these predictions, and sometimes they’re right.
 But they’re often wrong.
 There are too many variables at play to always be accurate (such as ever-changing economic conditions, geopolitical and/or military conflicts, changes in monetary and/or foreign policy, etc.).
 If they’re right all the time, I think they’d be rich enough that they wouldn’t have to publish their annual predictions.

-Why not?
-Because your investments should be in line with your goals, your time horizon for those goals, and (most importantly) your risk tolerance.
+Your investments should be in line with your financial goals, your time horizon for those goals, and (most importantly) your risk tolerance.
 If you’ve decided to invest for one of your goals, you should understand and be comfortable with the risk you’re taking with these investments.
 You should understand that financial markets are volatile.
-There are years when the stock market is up, some when it’s down, and some years it’s pretty flat (like WalletHub’s prediction for 2017).
+There are years when the market is up, some when it’s down, and some years it’s pretty flat.

-For example, check out the calendar year performance of the S&P 500 since 1988 (provided by Standard & Poors; “Total Return” figures include dividends).
+For example, check out the calendar year performance of the S&P 500 since 1988 (provided by YCharts; figures include dividends).

 Now check out a chart of the S&P 500 over the past 30 years (from Google Finance):